 From a young age, I’ve always battled depression.
 Yet something in me swore that becoming a mother would change that.
 I was so sure that I would be so covered with joy over my new baby that depression wouldn’t be mine anymore.
 So I quit medicating my depression and I went forward in ignorance.

 I won’t lie.
 My pride kept me from dealing with depression.
 The very child that was supposed to bring me joy, brought me to tears.
 I was overwhelmed and exhausted at all times.
 A few years ago I owned my mom depression.
 I owned the fact that I am never going to be 100% on my own and that’s ok.
-I learned that my depression is a chemical imbalance that I need to make peace with.
+I sought the help I needed and was able to find the balance I need.

-Since I have moved over to medication for my depression I have been able to find my joy again.
 It’s not perfect.
 There are still hard days, hormonal days, and just bleh days.
-However, I have found the balance I needed and it has helped me mother my children in a safer way.
+However, I have found the balance I needed and it has helped me mother my children in a healthier way.